 I have found that one of the best ways to get help with pet loss and keep your memories alive is to create a memorial video.
 A video is a moving way to pay tribute to your companion that you can watch multiple times.

-Recently, I was gifted a beautiful memorial video for my dog Marley.
+A few years ago, I was gifted a beautiful memorial video for my dog Marley.
 Marley was one of those very special once in a lifetime dogs, and it was important for me to create a memorial video to help my own aching heart.

 Special care should be taken when creating your video because you want your tribute to reflect the special and unique relationship you had with your companion.